-- Cycle tracks are more comfortable and accessible for people of all ages and abilities, children and the elderly alike.
-They attract new riders at all levels who otherwise may not bicycle, and therefore increase ridership more so than bicycle lanes.
+- More comfortable and accessible for people of all ages and abilities, including children and the elderly; attract new riders at all levels.

-- Cycle tracks reduce crashes, overall injury risk, and fear of collisions with over-taking vehicles at mid-block.
+- Reduce crashes, overall injury risk, and fear of collisions with over-taking vehicles at mid-block.

-- Cycle tracks remove bicyclists from the door zone, eliminating the risk of “dooring” and potentially being struck by a motor vehicle.
+- Remove bicyclists from the door zone, eliminating the risk of “dooring” and potentially being struck by a motor vehicle.

 - Providing a dedicated space for bicyclists improves clarity about expected behavior for all modes of travel.

-- Narrowing the roadway width, either physically or visually, through the installation of cycle tracks can have a traffic calming benefit and help to create a more human-scale environment.
+- Narrow the roadway width, either physically or visually, for traffic calming benefits and to help create a more human-scale environment.

 - Intersection designs can reduce or separate conflicts with motorists.

-- Cycle tracks provide a better air quality environment for users than riding in the roadway.
+- Provide a better air quality environment for users than riding in the roadway.
 The increased separation from motor vehicle traffic also provides better air quality for pedestrians.

-- Cycle tracks provide economic benefits—they attract more bicyclists than standard bike lanes which results in more productive workers and more spending at local businesses.
+- Provide economic benefits—they attract more bicyclists than standard bike lanes which results in more productive workers and more spending at local businesses.

-The City of Cambridge was one of the first cities in the United States to design and construct cycle tracks.
-In 2004, a raised cycle track was installed on Vassar Street from Main Street to Massachusetts Avenue, with full construction to Audrey Street completed in 2009.
-A second cycle track was more recently installed on Concord Avenue from Alewife Brook Parkway to Blanchard Road.
-Cycle tracks are also included in the Western Avenue Reconstruction Project, which won a Best Bicycle Lane of the Year award from People for Bikes.
+The City of Cambridge was one of the first cities in the United States to design and construct separated bicycle lanes.
+In 2004, a grade-separated bicycle lane was installed on Vassar Street from Main Street to Massachusetts Avenue, with full construction to Audrey Street completed in 2009.
+A second facility was later installed on Concord Avenue from Alewife Brook Parkway to Blanchard Road.
+Separated bicycle facilities are a star element of the state-of Western Avenue Reconstruction Project, which won a Best Bicycle Lane of the Year award from People for Bikes.

-- Do not block the bike lane: You may never drive or park in any bike lane, including protected bike lanes.
+- Do not block the bike lane: You may never drive or park in any bike lane, including separated bike lanes

-Protected bike lanes afford the same access as regular bike lanes.
-As always, pay special attention at driveways at intersections for turning cars.
+- Separated bike lanes afford the same access as regular bike lanes.
+As always, pay special attention at driveways and intersections for turning cars.